Doctor of Pharmacy (Pharm.D.)

 A limited number of courses can be taken off campus.
 Contact the Office of Student Affairs to check which courses provide URI transfer credit.
 It must be understood that you must get a C or better, and that you will only get the credits.
 The grade does not transfer back into your URI QPA.

 Can I qualify for the New England Regional Rate for the Pharmacy Program if I come from Maine, New Hampshire, Vermont or Massachusetts?

-Beginning Fall 2009 new freshmen will not be eligible for this program until they reach year 3 (P1).
-All students currently enrolled before 2009 will be grandfathered and should consult with Enrollment Services regarding qualifications and terms of this program.
+Beginning in the Fall 2016, new freshmen will not be eligible for this program.
+All students currently enrolled before 2016 will be grandfathered and should consult with Enrollment Services regarding qualifications and terms of this program.

 I have a lot of AP and EEP credits.
 Can I skip ahead and finish early?